Kevin-Wettaka/group_63/README.md

-README file written by kevin
+another readme message by memory